ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 >You should care about this issue to encourage that free and open-source software be created without scaring proprietary software users away.
 We need to make sure that companies know, with some degree of certainty, when they've created a derivative work and when they haven't.

+Rosen speaks in more depth about the topic as it specifically relates to the GPL in a 3-page white paper titled ["The Unreasonable Fear of Infection"](http://www.rosenlaw.com/html/GPL.pdf) and comes to the same strong conclusion that linking to GPL code is not enough to meet the definition of a derivative work.

-Malcolm Bain, a Barcelona lawyer, [explored this topic in depth](http://www.ifosslr.org/ojs/ifosslr/article/download/44/74) in a 2011 white paper, but frustratingly concludes, more or less, "it's unclear".
+Malcolm Bain, a Barcelona lawyer, also [explored this topic in depth](http://www.ifosslr.org/ojs/ifosslr/article/download/44/74) in a 2011 white paper, but frustratingly concludes, more or less, "it's unclear".

 This pattern of confusion is reflected across the internet as a whole.
 You can find plenty of people who argue that using a library does expose your code to the GPL conditions.
-And you can find plenty who say "no, it doesn't".
+You can find plenty who say no, it doesn't.

 Ultimately, it has not been sorted out in a court yet, so there's no clear answer as to the enforceability of the GPL as the FSF wants it to be.
+In the meantime, lots of folks are [avoiding the GPL](https://www.apache.org/licenses/GPL-compatibility.html) because of this uncertainty.

 # LGPL: A Failed(?)
 Attempt to Address This Problem